cbcrg/tcoffee/docs/tcoffee_release_guide.rst

 ====================

 - go into t_coffee/src
-- type make release=beta|stable|major m='commit comments -- including [ci skip] if needed
+- type make release=beta|stable|major m='commit comments' -- including [ci skip] if needed

 This will trigger
-	-an  update of the version number in lib/version/version_number.version: Version_<major>.<stable>.<build>.<github Branch Number>
+* An  update of the version number in lib/version/version_number.version: Version_<major>.<stable>.<build>.<github Branch Number>
-	-the file .circleci/config.yml will be programmatically edidted by read_program_version.pl to state the kind of release to be done by CircleCI
+* The file .circleci/config.yml will be programmatically edidted by read_program_version.pl to state the kind of release to be done by CircleCI
- 	-make distribution will run.
+* The command 'make distribution' will run.
 Among othe things it will
-		-check that the distribution procedure is functional - it is a similar procedure that will be used by CircleCI -compile the documentation with sphinx and update docs/.html -- this requires sphinx to be installed on the local machine
+   * Check that the distribution procedure is functional - it is a similar procedure that will be used by CircleCI
+   * Compile the documentation with sphinx and update docs/.html -- this requires sphinx to be installed on the local machine

 CircleCI building
 =================

-The tcoffee git repoitory is registered to CircleCI via the following hook:
+The tcoffee git repository is registered to CircleCI via the following hook:
 	https://github.com/cbcrg/tcoffee/settings/hooks

 The Circle build is controlled by the [.circleci/circle.yml](circle.yml) file and processes as follows:

-1. The T-Coffee [build/build.sh](build/build.sh) script is executed in the [cbcrg/tcoffee-build-box:1.2](docker/Dockerfile.buildbox) container
+#.
+The T-Coffee [build/build.sh](build/build.sh) script is executed in the [cbcrg/tcoffee-build-box:1.2](docker/Dockerfile.buildbox) container

-2. The T-Coffee binaries produced by the build process are created in the folder `~/publish/sandbox/build`.
+#.
+The T-Coffee binaries produced by the build process are created in the folder
+  `~/publish/sandbox/build`.
 This folder is moved under path `build/tcoffee`

-3. A new Docker image named `xcoffee` is created copying the content of the folder `build/tcoffee`.
+#.
+A new Docker image named `xcoffee` is created copying the content of the folder `build/tcoffee`.
   The image is built by using this [docker/Dockerfile](docker/Dockerfile).

-4. The new `xcoffee` build is tested by running the [docker/run-tests.sh](docker/run-tests.sh) tests suite.
+#.
+The new `xcoffee` build is tested by running the [docker/run-tests.sh](docker/run-tests.sh)
+  tests suite.

-5. The summary of the tests is available on https://circleci.com/gh/cbcrg/tcoffee/tree/master
+#.
+The summary of the tests is available on https://circleci.com/gh/cbcrg/tcoffee/tree/master

-5. If all tests are passed the `xcoffee` image is pushed to the [Docker Hub](https://hub.docker.com/r/cbcrg/tcoffee/tags/) with the names `cbcrg/tcoffee:latest` and `cbcrg/tcoffee:<version.commit-id>`
+#.
+If all tests are passed the `xcoffee` image is pushed to the [Docker Hub](https://hub.docker.com/r/cbcrg/tcoffee/tags/)
+  with the names `cbcrg/tcoffee:latest` and `cbcrg/tcoffee:<version.commit-id>`

-7. The environment variable `RELEASE=0|1` is used to mark the build as beta or stable (use the [build/make_release.sh] to trigger a new release build).
+#.
+The environment variable `RELEASE=0|1` is used to mark the build as beta or stable
+  (use the [build/make_release.sh] to trigger a new release build).

 Publication